Nickel And Its Alloys

 - Chemical and petrochemical industries

-A number of other applications for nickel alloys involve the unique physical properties of special-purpose nickel-base or high-nickel alloys.
+A number of other applications for nickel alloys involve the unique physical properties of special-purpose nickel-based or high-nickel alloys.
 These include:

 - Electrical resistance alloys